jgwill/nad.previz.blog/_posts/2019-11-14-x__in_the_cloud__191015__camera_anim-mantra__bp.md

 ---
 <!-- wp:heading {"level":3} -->

-### Observing 3D Volumetric Mandelbrot Fractal Cloud paralax as the dolly in occurs
+### Observing 3D Volumetric Mandelbrot Fractal Cloud paralax as the dolly in occurs, by Guillaume Descoteaux-Isabelle

 <!-- /wp:heading -->